StephenStaklinski/alphamissense_asns/README.md

 ### Questions

-If any issues arise using my analysis that subsets AlphaMissense predictions for ASNS variant classification with particular focus on ASNSD variants curated from a literature search, then please contact me at staklins@cshl.edu.
+If any issues while using my analysis that subsets AlphaMissense predictions for ASNS variant classification with particular focus on ASNSD variants curated from a literature search, then please contact me at staklins@cshl.edu.

 I can assist others that are characterizing ASNS variants and would like help with the AlphaMissense dataset.